hsk81/rpc.js/README.md

 As you see the average RTT is about 1.31ms with a standard deviation of 0.91ms.

-To gauge the robustness of the system depending on various parts of the test, another server with CPython and [PyPy] (both with [Tornado]) has been tested, where these alternative implementation have produced similar results.
+To gauge the robustness of the system depending on various parts of the test, another server with CPython with the [Tornado] web framework has been tested, where this alternative implementation has produced similar results.